 - Taking larger doses of the drug

-- Constant concern with obtaining and taking the drug
+- A constant concern with obtaining and taking the drug

-- Trying to find new resources or reason for obtaining more of the drug
+- Trying to find new resources or reasons for obtaining more of the drug.

-Many Fentanyl abusers begin researching treatment options after they have tried unsuccessfully to get off the drug on their own.
+Many fentanyl abusers begin researching treatment options after trying unsuccessfully to get off the drug independently.
 The most difficult part is getting through the continuous pain of withdrawal symptoms on your own.
-Generally, the withdrawal syndrome becomes too much for one person to bear and, frequently, they relapse or hopefully seek professional treatment.
+Generally, the withdrawal syndrome becomes too much for people to bear and, frequently, they relapse.
+Hopefully, they seek professional treatment.

 Waismann Fentanyl Detox Center Offers Hope for People from Around the World

-Waismann Method Treatment is renowned for its successful and humane Fentanyl detox.
-Patients fly to California from all around the world to our private accredited hospital.
-Our quadruple board certified medical director provides all Fentanyl detoxification methods in the privacy of each patient’s own room.
+Waismann Method® is renowned for its successful and humane fentanyl detox.
+Patients fly to our private, accredited hospital in Southern California from all around the world to be treated.
+Our quadruple board-certified medical director provides all fentanyl detoxification methods in the privacy of each patient’s own room.

-Qualified staff offer constant medical monitoring from admission to discharge.
-Prior to any detox treatment, the medical team completes a thorough pre-examination to determine the best detox method for the patient’s individual medical, physiological and emotional needs.
+The qualified staff offers constant medical monitoring from admission to discharge.
+Before any detox treatment, the medical team completes a thorough pre-examination to determine the best detox method for the patient’s individual medical, physiological, and emotional needs.

-Unlike some other Fentanyl Detox Centers, the Waismann Method doesn’t treat patients in a clinic surgical room then send them home or to a hotel to recover.
-Patients are usually in the hospital for 2 to 3 days.
-Then, post-detox, staff transfer guests into our one of a kind recovery center, Domus Retreat.
-There they receive around the clock professional care for an additional 2 to 7 days.
+Unlike some other fentanyl detox centers, Waismann Method® doesn’t treat patients in a clinic or surgical room and then send them home or a hotel to recover.
+Patients are usually in the hospital for two to three days.
+Then, post-detox, staff transfer guests into our one-of-a-kind recovery center, Domus Retreat.
+They receive around-the-clock professional care for an additional two to seven days.

-Our medical Fentanyl detoxification allows for a very comfortable and humane transition to a life free from opiates.
+Our medical fentanyl detoxification allows for a very comfortable and humane transition to a life free from opiates.
 Hospital staff monitor patients closely, watching for signs of discomfort or even potential complications.
-As a result, Waismann Center is the one of the most recognized and respected rapid detox treatment centers in the world.
+As a result, Waismann Method® is one of the most recognized and respected rapid detox treatment centers globally.
 We are one of the originators of the rapid detox process.
-Moreover, we offer the most advanced, safe and thorough anesthesia assisted detox available.
+Moreover, we offer the most advanced, safest, and most thorough anesthesia-assisted detox available.

 Not only do we offer complete opioid detox, but we include a few days at our recovery center, Domus Retreat.
-The time spent at Domus is crucial for the effectiveness and comfort of the detox process.
-The medical detox and aftercare provided by Waismann Method Treatment is what makes us the superior to all other opiate detox centers.
-We offer patients the best start to move past Fentanyl addiction once and for all.
+The time spent at Domus is crucial for the detox process’s effectiveness and comfort.
+The medical detox and aftercare provided by Waismann Method® are what makes us superior to other opiate detox centers.
+We offer patients the best start to move past fentanyl addiction once and for all.